Echoece/Shaiya/ep4/readme.md

 * apostrophe removal query for mobs, skills, and items that should be executed after updating the tables

 **notes**
-* npc names and quest names will still set insert errors unless remove them from the server npcquest.sdata
+* npc names and quest names will still set insert errors if they exist in the server side npcquest.sdata